networkservicemesh/deployments-k8s/examples/vl3/README.md

 ## Requires

-To run any feature example follow steps for [Basic NSM setup](../basic)
+To run any vL3 example follow steps from [Basic NSM setup](../basic)

 ## Includes